 - Emerging Stock: a company in a developing country

 Bonds are a debt investment — the investor loans the money which is paid back by the borrower at a fixed-interest rate.
-The borrowers tends to be corporations or government entities.
+The borrowers tend to be corporations or government entities.
 Bond types include junk, investment-grade, government, corporate, short-term, intermediate, long-term, domestic, foreign, and emerging.
 Here’s a quick rundown of each:

 - Junk Bond: has higher default risk than investment-grade bonds, but offers higher yields